-AncestryProGenealogists Scholarship Program (applications due by 31 December) is open to anyone.
+AncestryProGenealogists Scholarship Program (applications due by 30 November)—open to aspiring or practicing professional genealogists.

 - Genealogical Institute on Federal Records (Gen-Fed), Washington, D.C.

 - Genealogical Research Institute of Pittsburgh (GRIP), Pittsburgh, PA OR

 Genealogical Research Institute of Pittsburgh (GRIP), Amherst, NY

 - Institute of Genealogy and Historical Research (IGHR), Athens, GA

 - Salt Lake Institute of Genealogy (SLIG), Salt Lake City, UT OR

 SLIG Academy for Professionals, Salt Lake City, UT

 Applicants are asked to submit the following via the online application: